How to track key conversion events

 With forms flowing inside your own domain, you can capture bookings that happen on external services, which we cover next.

-Track bookings / external signups
+Track bookings and external signups properly

 Many marketers book meetings through Calendly or HubSpot.
 These happen on different domains, so you need cross-domain tracking.
 The easiest route is a small listener script embedded in the Calendly iframe.
 Tag Manager listens for the message and fires a booking event.